Double-EIT Ground-State Cooling of Stationary Two-Dimensional Ion Lattices

 We also use the optical-dipole-force (ODF) thermometry \cite{sawyer2012spectroscopy} to measure the final phonon number of COM mode.
-The ODF, which is realized by simultaneously applying red-sideband and blue-sideband transitions, generates a $\sigma_{\rm x}\sigma_{\rm x}$ interaction, where the decoherence from ion-phonon coupling appears in the $\rm x$ basis.
-We use the Ramsey measurement to probe this decoherence, as shown in Fig. \ref{fig:2D_crystal}(c).
-We first prepare all the qubits to its ground state in $\sigma_{\rm z}$ basis, $\ket{\downarrow}_{\rm z}$, then apply the ODF for two fixed duration $\tau_{\rm ODF}$ with a spin-echo pulse sandwiched in between.
-Near the COM mode of 12 ions, we obtain the spectrum depending on the detuning $\mu_{\rm R}$ of ODF beams, as shown in Fig. \ref{fig:2D_crystal} (d).
-We can estimate the temperature of the crystal by fitting the spectrum to the formula in [Appendix G] \cite{sawyer2012spectroscopy}, where the $\bar{n}$ of Doppler cooling and EIT cooling are $9.97\pm 4.86$ and $0.82\pm 0.34$, respectively.
-Here, we calibrate the strength of ODF beams with a single ion, whose temperature is also accurately measured by fitting the blue-sideband transition.
+The ODF is generated by simultaneously driving red-sideband and blue-sideband transitions, where the $\sigma_{\rm x}\sigma_{\rm x}$ interaction emerges.
+With ion-phonon coupling, this $\sigma_{\rm x}\sigma_{\rm x}$ interaction could induce decoherence in the $\rm x$ basis.
+The Ramsey measurement is adopted to probe this decoherence, as shown in Fig. \ref{fig:2D_crystal}(c).
+We first prepare all qubits to its ground state in $\sigma_{\rm z}$ basis, $\ket{\downarrow}_{\rm z}$, then apply the ODF for two fixed duration $\tau_{\rm ODF}$ with a spin-echo pulse sandwiched in between.
+Fig. \ref{fig:2D_crystal} (d) shows the spectrum near the COM mode of the crystal with different phonon number.
+The temperature of the crystal is measured by fitting the spectrum to the formula [Eq.
+(35)] in \cite{supple}, where the $\bar{n}$ of Doppler cooling and EIT cooling are $10.72~(\pm 4.23)$ and $1.04~(\pm 0.61)$, respectively.
+Here, we calibrate the strength of the ODF beams by measuring the Lamb-Dicke parameter and the Rabi frequency of carrier transition \cite{supple}.

-We also investigate the EIT cooling dynamics for the COM mode of 12 ions, and compare it for the case of a single ion, as shown in Fig.\ref{fig:2D_crystal} (e).
-We develop a simple method to estimate $\bar{n}$ instead of using the whole ODF spectrum in Fig. \ref{fig:2D_crystal}(d).
-We find the relation between $\bar{n}$ and the heights of the ODF signal at the detuning with the largest decoherence [Appendix G], which is used to convert the heights of the ODF signal to the corresponding $\bar n$.
-We observe the cooling speed of 12 ions is as fast as that of a single ion shown in Fig. \ref{fig:2D_crystal}(e).
-We do not observe the enhancement of cooling speed as the number of ions increase \cite{shankar2019modeling,jordan2019near}, which would come from the difference between stationary and rotating nature of 2D crystal.
+To explore the cooling dynamics for the COM mode of a crystal with 12 ions, we develop a simple method to estimate $\bar{n}$ instead of using whole ODF spectrum in Fig. \ref{fig:2D_crystal}(d).
+By fixing the detuning at the position with the largest decoherence, the heights of the ODF signal is converted to the mean phonon number $\bar n$ \cite{supple}.
+We observe a cooling rate and a cooling limit consistent with the rate and the limit of a single ion.
+In the setting of 12 ions, the cooling rate and the limit of a single ion are measured as $22.1~(\pm 0.1)~\rm ms^{-1}$ and $0.34 ~(\pm 0.25)$, respectively, as shown in Fig. \ref{fig:2D_crystal}(e).
+With 12 ions, the rate and the limit are $15.9~(\pm 0.1)~\rm ms^{-1}$ and $1.04 ~(\pm 0.61)$, respectively.
+The cooling rate is reduced, and the cooling limit is increased for 12 ions due to the heating rates proportional to the number of ions, which is $0.61~(\pm 0.08)~\rm ms^{-1}$ per ion \cite{supple}.
+In our experiment, we do not observe the more efficient EIT cooling due to the many-body effect reported in Refs. \cite{jordan2019near,shankar2019modeling} within our error bars, which may need further experimental or theoretical study.